shizlie/hcproduct-switchboard-mockup/README.md

   - LOL!
 My newly-created account only has 10 Reserved concurrency

+- [ ] Add log analysis to analyze the pattern of product so I can monetize later.
+We can use Evidence at https://evidence.dev/

 ## Conclusion

 Remember, folks: Sometimes the journey to create a simple mockup can lead you through a technological theme park.
 Embrace the ride, enjoy the views, and don't forget to scream on the sharp turns! 🎢🖥️🚀